|

 to the accordion.
 The experimental pop and exclusively original

-music generated by this formation was recorded at a studio in Baden
+music produced by this formation was recorded at a studio in Baden

 and was heard live around Vienna on various occasions.
 He then